Helo88/HIGiFitnessApp/README.md

 ## Table of Contents

 1. Description
+2. General Functionality
+3. App Architecture
+4. Tools
-2. Instructions
+5. Instructions
-3. Running
+6. Running

 ## Description

-- the graduation project for ITI .
+- The graduation project for ITI .
-- build a web app that let a female users to exercise at home and help them have a healthy life by follow their progress in exercise , weight loss amount, water amount either by a real trainer or not.
+- Build a web app that let a female users to exercise at home and help them have a healthy life by follow their progress in exercise , weight loss amount, water amount either by a real trainer or not.
+- Registered user as trainee can choose plans for workout and yoga ,these plans are categorized according to difficulty level ( beginner , intermediate , hard) and if user inputs she has medical history,the app will suggest choosing beginner level plans or following up with private trainer .
+- Our App provides Community Section for our registered users to allow trainers to share healthy tips and awarness aganist healthy lifestyle mistakes.

+## General Functionality

-### the app has 2 types of users :
+### The App has 2 types of users :

 1.  trainer (male , female)